spring-jdbc-crud/simplejdbcmapper/README.md

 The two ways to use it:

 @Column
-This will map property to a column using the default naming convention of camel case to underscore name.
+This will map the property to a column using the default naming convention of camel case to underscore case.
+For example property 'lastName' will map to column 'last_name' by default

-@Column(name="some_column_name")
+@Column(name="somecolumnname")
 This will map the property to the column specified by name attribute.
-Note that this will impact using "SELECT * " with Spring BeanPropertyRowMapper in custom queries.
-The mismatch of column and property names will cause BeanPropertyRowMapper to ignore these properties.
-Use "SELECT " + simpleJdbcMapper.getBeanColumnsSql(someClass) which will create column aliases to match property names so will work with BeanPropertyRowMapper.

 **@Version**